AFRICA

 WHAT HAPPENS?

-There is an incubation period before symptoms start, that can be from days to months, sometimes years
+There is an incubation period before symptoms start, which can be from days to months, sometimes years.

 WHAT CAN I DO ABOUT IT?